JLM2627/atl-wdi/homework/react/bootflix/README.md

 ### Notes

+- Helped by James Peterson from WDI12 to understand and complete

 - Jane has created a few components for you already.
 You will not need to make any additional components.
 - You will be using **omdb** (http://www.omdbapi.com/) to search for movies by title and/or ID.
 - A sample result object has been provided for reference in `omdbExample.json`.
 This shows you what to expect as a result from your `axios` calls.